SakakibaraKai/Minecraft/README.md

 }
 ```

-3. ansible/playbook.yml - This ansible playbook load 2 scripts talked about later one being the instaltion of minecraft and the second is the reboot script that run server start commands upon the ec2 instanct startup/reboot
+3. ansible/playbook.yml - This Ansible playbook loads 2 scripts mentioned later: one for the installation of Minecraft and the second for the reboot script that runs server start commands upon the EC2 instance startup/reboot.
 ```
 - name: Setup and start Minecraft server
   hosts: minecraft